Mount Bures Community Web Site

 Metal Detecting is strictly forbidden by law.

-A report by English Heritage, suggests that if they are not moved this
+A report by English Heritage in 2010, suggests that if they are not moved this

 May 2011, A wire fence has been erected to encircle The Mount.